gus27/bonn-tree-finder/README.md

 ## Credits
 All trees the city of Bonn owns are provided by the open data portal [Offene Daten:Bonn](https://opendata.bonn.de/).
-The informations for a tree are retrieved by [Wikipedia](http://en.wikipedia.org).
+The informations for a tree are retrieved from [Wikipedia](http://en.wikipedia.org).